Princeton-CDH/startwords/content/issues/4/unnatural-language/index.md

 {{<wrap class="interlude" id="fig7">}}
   <p>
-          This graphic shows the richness of annotations in the
+          <b>Figure 7,</b> showing the richness of annotations in the
           <cite>Jingdian Shiwen</cite>, and the common patterns they take.
         </p>
         <p>
-          The original passage from the <cite>Book of Changes</cite>, a divinatory text, is explaining how the 64 different hexagrams represented in the text are formed via permutations of line-forms.
+          The original passage from the <cite>Book of Changes</cite>, a divinatory text, explains how the 64 different hexagrams represented in the text are formed via permutations of line-forms.
           Each hexagram represents a result, and a fortune-teller using the text would select a hexagram by forming each line one-at-a-time.